SUMTER, SOUTH CAROLINA

 The rally was being held at Sumter’s Jehovah Missionary Baptist Church, where MSNBC’s Mike Memoli towered, as best he could, over a seated crowd placed two thirds of the way into the church hall.
 It was a strange way to arrange a room for a candidate who expected the state’s voters to turn out for him in massive numbers.

 Rolling Stone’s Andy Kroll came to the same immediate realization that Lance and I had as we entered the hall.
-More than half the room was devoted to the people who had come to cover Joe Biden, rather than support him.
-The seats had been filled, leaving a cramped bit of standing room for the rest of the crowd.
+More than half the room was empty and devoted to the reporters who had come to cover Joe Biden, rather than the people who had some to support him.
+The limited seats had all been filled, leaving a cramped bit of standing room for the rest of the small crowd.

 “This isn’t normal,” Kroll later wrote the words we were all thinking.
 Reporters aren’t usually given such wide and rolling pastures at these events.
 “They’d hide us under the bleachers if there was a way to do it and not piss off the fire marshal.”